Mulgrew Miller: 1995–2013

 In the mid-2000s, Miller joined bassist Dave Holland's band, changing it from a quintet to a sextet, and adding gospel and soul elements to the group's sound.
 Around this time, Miller had two regular bands of his own: a piano trio, and a quintet featuring saxophone and vibraphone.
 He also became heavily involved in music education: Miller was the Director of Jazz Studies at William Paterson University from 2005, and was the Artist in Residence at Lafayette College in 2008, which was two years after it had awarded him an honorary doctorate in Performing Arts.

-Miller's only solo album, a 2000 concert recording entitled Solo, was released in 2010 and was well received by critics for the imagination and harmonic development in Miller's playing.
+A 2000 concert recording entitled Solo, was released in 2010 and was well received by critics for the imagination and harmonic development in Miller's playing.
 Also in 2010, Miller joined guitarist John Scofield's new band.
 That year, Miller had a minor stroke.
 After this, he took medicine, changed his diet and lost weight; he also reduced his touring and recording.
 In February 2012 he traveled to Denmark to play with Klüvers Big Band; selections from one of the five concerts were released under Miller's co-leadership as Grew's Tune.
 In autumn 2012, he performed as a piano duo with Kenny Barron, continuing an association that had begun some years earlier.
 In the winter of that year he toured Europe as part of a quintet led by reeds players Yusef Lateef and Archie Shepp.

 On May 24, 2013, Miller was admitted to Lehigh Valley Hospital–Cedar Crest in Allentown, Pennsylvania after suffering another stroke.
 He died there on May 29.
+Miller was survived by his wife, son, daughter, and grandson.

 Miller made more than 15 albums under his own name during his career, and appeared on more than 400 for other leaders.
 His last working trio consisted of Ivan Taylor on bass and Green on drums.
 Bassist Christian McBride commented on the day of Miller's death: "I sincerely hope every self-respecting jazz musician takes this day to reflect on all the music Mulgrew left us."

-Personal life and personality
+Personality

-Miller was survived by his wife, son, daughter, and grandson.
-Miller married on August 14, 1982.
-He was quiet and gentle, and was "a modest man, with a self-deprecating sense of humour".
+Miller was quiet and gentle, and was "a modest man, with a self-deprecating sense of humour".
 Miller described his own attitude towards music in a 2005 interview: I worked hard to maintain a certain mental and emotional equilibrium.
 It's mostly due to my faith in the Creator.
 I don't put all my eggs in that basket of being a rich and famous jazz guy.
 That allows me a certain amount of freedom, because I don't have to play music for money.
 I play music because I love it.